Nickbliesner/Programming-Puzzles/SortingAlgorithms/README.md

 # SortingAlgorithms
 Implementation of various sorting algorithms that can be used to sort data, applied to int []'s

-**HeapSort.java**-    Sort using a heap data structure to store and sort the input data
+**HeapSort.java**-    Sort using a min heap data structure to store and sort the input data

 **MergeSort.java**-   Sort which breaks input data into subranges sorts the subranges and recombines sorted sub ranges